 "It isn't a real smartphone leak until we see press renders of the device by Evan Blass," that's how the saying goes, doesn't it?
 Well, Evan has tweeted an image of what seems to be the Galaxy Note 5 posing with its pen, right next to the Galaxy S6 Edge Plus.

 The image confirms what we have already seen, more than once, of both devices.
 They'll have the same screen size, at 5.7" with a 2K resolution, and will likely be decked with an Exynos processor (though there's a rumor the S6 Edge Plus may run a Snapdragon), 4GB of RAM, and 32GB of internal memory on the lowest tier.
 Read More

 Despite not being in the leaking game anymore, @evleaks posted a list of devices destined for Verizon recently, and now there's an image of one.
 Behold, the LG G Pad X for Verizon.
 Have you seen an LG tablet before?
 It looks kind of like that.

 Evan Blass may be retired from leaking, but don't count him completely out yet – he just dropped the first official render we've seen of the Nexus 6.

 While there are a few differences here and there, this looks quite a bit like our render from late last month, especially on the hardware side of things.
+The primary differences between the two shots are clearly in the software – wallpaper, icon labels, and things like that.
 Read More

 Yes, @evleaks has officially retired from leaking gadgets, but it appears Mr. Blass had one more treat for the tech community - images that appear to show the Moto X+1 in two variants, both emblazoned with Verizon logos.
 One is all-black, while the other sports a white front and a wooden back.